-Prevocational services in community locations or community hubs assist participants in activities to develop basic skills and competencies necessary for a participant to pursue competitive integrated employment.
-This includes the development and implementation of a preliminary plan for employment that identifies and addresses the participant's basic work interests, as well as skills and gaps in skills for his or her work interests.
-It may include situational assessments, which means spending time at an employer's place of business to explore vocational interests and develop vocational skills.
-Vocational skill development also includes identifying available transportation to help the participant get to and from work and teaching the participant and his or her family (as appropriate) about basic financial opportunities and benefits information for a move into competitive integrated employment.
-Participants who are under the age of 25 may not receive prevocational services that pay subminimum wage unless they have been referred to OVR and OVR has closed the case or the participant has been determined ineligible for OVR services.
-Participants who are under the age of 25 are not required to be referred to OVR when they will be working on skill development and/or participating in activities for which they will not receive subminimum wage.
-It is not allowable, however, for these prevocational activities to occur in a licensed vocational facility unless OVR has closed their case or they have been determined ineligible for OVR services.
+Prevocational services in community locations or community hubs assist participants in vocational skill development, which means developing basic skills & competencies necessary for a participant to pursue competitive integrated employment.
+This includes the development & implementation of a preliminary plan for employment that identifies & addresses the participant's basic work interests, as well as skills & gaps in skills for his or her work interests.
+It may include situational assessments, which means spending time at an employer's place of business to explore vocational interests & develop vocational skills.
+Vocational skill development also includes identifying available transportation to help the participant get to and from work & teaching the participant & his or her family (as appropriate) about basic financial opportunities and benefits information for a move into competitive integrated employment.